CarlaBuongiorno/OceanThrills/README.md

 - [Font Awesome](https://www.bootstrapcdn.com/fontawesome/) was used to add icons to the website for UX purposes.
 - [favicon.cc](https://www.favicon.cc/?action=icon&file_id=21660) was used for this websites favicon.
 - [Autoprefixer CSS online](https://autoprefixer.github.io/) was used to add vendor prefixes.
+- [Email.JS Documentation](https://www.emailjs.com/docs/rest-api/send-form/) for sending an email when user submits the contact form, as well as giving user a 'success' or 'failed' response to their form submission.
+- [Google Maps](https://developers.google.com/maps) Map API was used to show the locations of all the activities, as well as display markers and open and close information windows for each marker.

 ### Resources
 - [Code Institute](https://codeinstitute.net/) was the main source of information used to create this project.